NathanApple/Upload-Binus-SOCS-From-Terminal/README.md

 There will be more update to come,
-Please feel free to ask anything with me and help me by creating pull request
+Please feel free to ask anything with me
+And feel free to help me by creating pull request